History of hair fascinators

 The History of Hair Fascinators

 Hats and fascinators have certainly come a long way since their popularity in the early 1900s and the 1940s and 1950s.
-The fascinator as we know it today is adopted in the London (Luton-based) millinery trade during the late 1970s and 80s.
+The fascinator as we know it today was adopted in the London (Luton-based) millinery trade during the late 1970s and 80s.
 Fascinators have certainly become more prevalent - almost replacing hats - since the 1990s.

 Fascinators can be bold, eccentric, stunning and can range from $20 - $600 per piece, particularly if they are designed by a well-established milliner.
 They can exude radiant colours, eccentric prints, soft feathers, beads, bows and flowers - they make a statement - and can be quite an expensive outlay for a handful of occasions... but we love them!

-We share tips on how to wear a fascinator, and how to protect your pieces from dust, dirt and discolouration when stored long term.
+We share tips on how to wear a fascinator and how to protect your pieces from dust, dirt and discolouration when stored long term.

 A FASCINATOR IS A STATEMENT

 Use of the word ‘fascinator’ has been used in previous centuries to describe a lacy head covering similar to a shawl but much smaller and lighter.
-A fascinator can transform a simple dress into a formal stunner, to turn heads and make a statement.
-Today, these headpieces can be worn at various events including cocktail parties, themed parties, weddings and more notably at the races and – ‘The Race That Stops a Nation’ – The Melbourne Cup in November.
+A fascinator can transform a simple dress into a formal stunner to turn heads and make a statement.
+Today, these headpieces can be worn at various events, including cocktail parties, themed parties, weddings and, more notably, at the races and – ‘The Race That Stops a Nation’ – The Melbourne Cup in November.

 HOW TO WEAR A FASCINATOR

-Fascinators are meant to worn on the side of your head.
+Fascinators are meant to be worn on the side of your head.
 You can wear a fascinator on the right or left side of your head.
-Traditionally, they are worn on the right side, so that when a woman was out with her man, he would stand on her left and the fascinator wouldn't shield her face from him.
+Traditionally, they are worn on the right side so that when a woman was out with her man, he would stand on her left, and the fascinator wouldn't shield her face from him.
 Also, so that large or elaborate fascinators don't poke him on the side of his face (or someone else), similar to standing beside someone with an umbrella.

-The details of the fascinator should lie above your eyebrows as this gives you a more prominent and stylish look.
+The details of the fascinator should lie above your eyebrows, as this gives you a more prominent and stylish look.

 FASCINATOR AND HAT STORAGE